 Pour in the stock, soy sauce, hoisin sauce, fish sauce, lime juice, jalapeño pepper, and chicken.
 Bring to a boil, then reduce the heat to low and simmer for 15-20 minutes uncovered.

 2. Cook the noodles according to the package instructions.
-Divide them between 4 bowls and ladle the soup over the noodles.
+Divide them between four serving bowls and ladle the hot broth over the noodles.

 3. Garnish and serve.
 Garnish with lime, cilantro, Thai basil, and bean sprouts as desired.

 Yes!
 Chicken Pho (also known as Pho Ga) is packed with nutritious ingredients and is in high protein.
 However, Pho can also be high in sodium and calories, so portion control is important.

 If you’re trying to cut back on sodium, you can use bone broth instead of chicken stock and substitute soy sauce with coconut aminos.

 Pho soup tastes like a really nice chicken stock packed with so much flavor from fresh herbs, and spices.